 Although not officially approved for mesothelioma, doctors often prescribe doxorubicin for mesothelioma patients, particularly in combination with other drugs.
 Clinical trials are increasing understanding of the drug’s effectiveness.
 Doxorubicin has some serious risks and side effects.
 However, when carefully combined with other drugs, doxorubicin may prove very effective in the treatment of mesothelioma.

 What is Doxorubicin?

-The first FDA approval for doxorubicin came in 1974 and was awarded to Pharmacia and Upjohn.
-The FDA has since approved changes in dosing, generic forms of the drug made by various pharmaceutical companies, and new uses for which the drug has been proven to be effective and relatively safe.
+In 1974, the first FDA approval for doxorubicin was awarded to Pharmacia and Upjohn.
+The FDA has since approved changes in dosing, generic forms by various pharmaceutical companies, and new uses proven to be effective and relatively safe.

 How it Works

 Doxorubicin is type of antibiotic classified as an anthracycline.
 This class of chemotherapeutic agents includes drugs derived from Streptomyces bacteria.
 Although they are antibiotics, they are useful in treating cancers.
 Because anthracyclines damage DNA, they prove effective in killing cancer cells.
 As with many chemotherapy drugs, this cell-killing effect is not limited to cancer.
 Healthy cells can also be destroyed by anthracyclines which produces unpleasant side effects.